 Put the mixture back in the saute pan and season to taste with salt and pepper.
 Heat until hot and bubbling.

 Spray the corn tortillas with cooking spray on both sides.
-Place them directly on the oven rack and bake for 10 minutes in a preheated 350 degree oven.
+Place them directly on the oven rack and bake for 10 minutes in a preheated 350-degree oven.

 Top with some lettuce.

+I was in all honesty surprised at what a hit this meal was at home.
+I thought for sure that there would be some serious complaining when I served the kids a plate of beans, but they all loved it and gobbled it up!
 I put the other toppings in these cute little cups so the kids could do it themselves.
 They do not seem to mind all of the lettuce when they get to cover it up as they wish.